 Eating on trains: local vs long-distance

-Do this: Avoid eating on local/metro trains.
-On Shinkansen and other long-distance trains it’s normal to eat a bento (ekiben).
-Pick low-odour foods and take your rubbish with you.
+Do this: skip food on local and metro trains.
+On the Shinkansen and other long-distance services it’s completely normal, and a station bento, called an ekiben, is half the fun.
+Pick low-odour food and take your rubbish with you.

 Are you planning several long distance trips?
 Weigh up whether the JR pass is worth it for your trip